pippinbarr/cart263/activities/slamina.md

 ## Objectives

-* Using p5.speech both for voice output and voice input
+* Using p5.speech for voice output and voice input

 ---